sonic-insurgence/Gritty-Grids/README.md

 accent outputs.
 When muted all three output leds will light up permanently.

-To leave the "clocked_by_midi" mode turn the tempo knob to the right to activate internal clocking.
+To leave the "clocked_by_midi" mode, turn the tempo knob to the right to activate internal clocking.

-Note: I also disabled the retriggering of the outputs when a signal at the reset input has been received.
-This avoids double trigger glitches.
+Besides the MIDI stuff I also disabled retriggering of the outputs when a signal at the reset input has been received.
+This avoids the annoying double triggers.

 ### Syncing other modules
 If you have a sequencer module in your rack you might want to set the outputs configuration of Grids to ACC / CLK / RST.
-This gives you a clock and reset output to sync the sequencer to Grids and thereby to your MIDI master device.
+This gives you a clock and reset output which you can use to sync the sequencer to Grids and thereby to your MIDI master device.

 ### Website